FourThievesVinegar/solderless-microlab/docs/assembly.md

 - Cut, paint, and assemble reactor housing door (use packing tape for the transparent door)
    - Use the long velcro straps to weave
    - This unit uses sticky velcro patches to hold the door to the rest of the assembly
+- Attach light strips to the inside of the top face of the housing
+   - We used 12v LED strips stuck to a scrap of corrugated plastic, which attaches to the housing with adhesive velcro patches

 ![Reactor housing assembly 2](/docs/media/reactor-housing-assembly-2.jpg)